HungryLim/Organizational-capacity-and-behaviors-of-members/README.md

 </p>

   # Explanatory Variables
 Using a large administrative data (Labor-management forms), I can locate each local union units in congressional districts.
 Also based on coordinate matching, I can estimate the number of union members in each congressional districts.
 Lastly, based on geo-located union units in congressional districts and each union units' unique ID, I can estimate their political spending from the labor-management forms.
 The estimates are visualized below.

+I uploaded the final step of cleaning data that I aggregate data by congressional district (cleaning_final_step.R).

 * Aggregated Support
   * Aggregated political spending (logged$)